 Farm Animals

-Sheep, goats and animal guardians
+Sheep, goats, and animal guardians

 Share This Article:

-Other shepherds prefer to keep their flocks in the barn, but most farms use a mixture of both systems.
-Many sheep farmers use dogs to help with herding, and to guard and protect animals from predators like coyotes.
-Donkeys and llamas are also good guardian animals.
+Sheep and goats are raised on farms and ranches all across the country.
+In Canada, some sheep live outside on pastures, all year long, with farmers feeding them hay and grain in the winter.
+Other shepherds prefer to keep their flocks in the barn, but many farms use a mixture of both systems.
+It is common for sheep farmers to use dogs to help with herding, and to guard and protect animals from predators like coyotes.
+Donkeys and llamas are also good examples of guardian animals.

 Goats can be raised for milk or meat production, just like cattle.
 And just like dairy cows, dairy goats live in barns and are milked regularly.
 Meat goats may live on pastures too, but still need protection against cold winter weather and predators.